$L^1$-Theory for Hele-Shaw flow with linear drift: Introduction and preliminaries

-Our main results in this paper concern the $L^1$-comparison and contraction principles for the reaction-diffusion-transport equation of the type \eqref{pdetype} subject to mixed homogeneous boundary conditions : Dirichlet and Neumann.
+Our main results in this paper concern the $L^1$-comparison and contraction principles for the diffusion-transport equation of the type \eqref{pdetype} subject to mixed homogeneous boundary conditions : Dirichlet and Neumann.
 This allows to handle the problem in the context of nonlinear semigroup theory in $L^1(\Omega)$ to prove thus existence, uniqueness, comparison of weak solutions, $L^1$-stability as well as many other questions.
 We'll not cover all the possibilities with this framework here, but let us mention at least its prospect to tackle the continuous dependence with respect to the $\sign$ graph, including for instance the connection between this problem and the so called incompressible limit of the porous medium equation even in the singular case.
-This subject would be likely touch on in forthcoming works.
+This subject would be likely treated in forthcoming works.
 We tackle the problem using a renormalization approach of DiPerna-Lions type (cf. \cite{DiLions}) combined with Kruzhkov device of doubling variables.
-To avoid much more technicality of the paper, we restrict ourself to the case of outgoing vector field velocity on the boundary which remains practically useful for many applications like in crowd motion.
-Although, we do believe that our arguments may be generalized and used for general $V$ with reasonable regularity.
-They can be extended also to the case where $\Omega=\RR^N$ as well as to more general maximal monotone graph $\beta$ instead of $\sign.$
+We treat the problem in the case of outgoing vector field velocity on the boundary which remains practically useful for many applications like in crowd motion.
+On the hand, this condition seems to be optimal in the case of Dirichlet boundary condition (see the counter-example in Remark \ref{RcondV}).

-Among the propose of this paper, let us mention the treatment of the equation with a reaction term $g.$ Besides existence, uniqueness and comparison results for weak solutions, we supply sufficient condition on $g(t,x,1)$ and $g(t,x,-1)$ to avoid a congested regime and cover the solution of \eqref{cmeg} by the purely transport equation :

-The one phase problem \eqref{pdetype+} will be concerned as well with sufficient condition of the type $g(.,0)\geq 0$ a.e. in $Q.$ For the application in crowd motion, the conditions on $g(.,1)$ may be heuristically connected to the reaction of the concerned population at the position $x\in \Omega$ and time $t>0$ within ''congested'' circumstance.
-Performing its value regarding to the divergence of the velocity vector field $V,$ may avoid the congestion in the transportation phenomena for crowed motion.
+Among the propose of this paper, let us mention the treatment of the one phase problem \eqref{pdetype+} which will be concerned as well with sufficient condition on $V$ and $f.$ For the application in crowd motion, the conditions may be heuristically connected to the reaction of the concerned population at the position $x\in \Omega$ and time $t>0$ within ''congested'' circumstance.
+Performing its value regarding to the divergence of the velocity vector field $V$ may avoid the congestion.